 Synchronous facilitation skills

-In the same article, Jones & Gallen indicate that "it is useful to make a distinction between development of technical competence and the development of practices which facilitate effective learning using such tools" (p.
+In the same article, Jones and Gallen indicate that "it is useful to make a distinction between development of technical competence and the development of practices which facilitate effective learning using such tools" (p.
 616).
-So as facilitators in these environments we must not only learn and enhance our technical skills that we would use synchronously online, but facilitation skills as well.
+So as facilitators in these environments, we must not only learn and enhance our technical skills that we would use synchronously online, but facilitation skills as well.

 But are all skills that we should employ in these types of environments "new" skills?
 Many skills (or at least the philosophies that lay behind them) that we have developed for use in face to face teaching can translate to the online environment, either in asynchronous or synchronous settings, but some say that there are also new skills to learn.